Tara (plantation): In Gone with the Wind

-In 1868, Scarlett marries Rhett Butler, a wealthy playboy.
+In 1868, Scarlett marries Rhett Butler, a wealthy gambler and profiteer.
 Rhett has Tara restored the way it was before the war, but the couple also have a house built in Atlanta.
 Though Scarlett resides in Atlanta, she considers Tara her true home.
 The house is restored and refurnished, the outbuildings are rebuilt, the fields are again stocked with cattle, turkeys, and horses, and the land is again planted with cotton (raised now by poor white and free black sharecroppers).
 By the end of the novel, Tara has come to resemble, as closely as it can, the beautiful red-earthed plantation it was before the war.
 Scarlett, however, is unable to find peace or happiness.
 Though she has come back from defeat and starvation to become one of the wealthiest women in the South and is even far richer and more spoiled than she ever expected to be, she feels miserable and empty.
 Most of this is due to, first, her hopeless love for Ashley Wilkes, and later her loss of Rhett's love (unfortunately, after realizing Rhett is the one she loves), and the death of their daughter Bonnie (and perhaps her loss of Melanie's friendship through her death, as well).
 After Rhett leaves Scarlett, she returns to Tara, declaring that she will win back his love one day.

-Many critics state that Tara ultimately symbolizes Scarlett's spirit or character.
+Some critics state that Tara ultimately symbolizes Scarlett's spirit or character.
 Initially, it is a thing of pompous but shallow beauty, then a place of desolation but nevertheless still standing when the neighboring homes are not, and finally as beautiful as ever but bereft of life and happiness.